Coordinating Decisions via Quantum Telepathy: Discussion

-Aside from HFT, other possible applications include distributed computing and (classical) computer architecture.
-While HFT is somewhat specialized, these latter two scenarios are much more common, and any interesting usage of quantum telepathy would have a greater impact.
+Aside from HFT, other possible applications include (classical) distributed computing and computer architecture.
+While HFT is a rather specialized field, these latter two settings are much more commonplace for anyone who uses a computer, and any interesting usage of quantum telepathy may have a greater impact.
 We consider the first application.
 Distributed computing may involve computers with a spatial separation of around 100 meters, the square root of the area of an average data center in 2024~\cite{techjury}.
 At this distance, any computational processes faster than 0.1 microseconds would be space-like separated.
-Current entangled photon sources can achieve generation rates at this timescale~\cite{yin2017satellite}, and optical fiber can achieve an efficiency of $\eta \approx 0.998$ at this distance scale.\footnote{Note in this case, the dominating source of loss would instead be from coupling.
+Current entangled photon sources can achieve generation rates at this timescale~\cite{yin2017satellite}, and optical fiber can achieve an efficiency of $\eta \approx 0.998$ at this distance scale.\footnote{Note in this case, the dominant source of loss would instead be from coupling.
 With current technologies, coupling efficiencies of 90\% or higher can be achieved~\cite{bhaskar2020experimental}. } Hence this is the best regime to make use of current technologies.
-As for the latter application of computer architecture, distance scales may be on the order of 1 cm or shorter in a CPU (for example an Intel i7 CPU core package size is $50\times 25$ mm~\cite{intel}).
+As for computer architecture, distance scales may be on the order of 1 cm or shorter in a CPU.
+For example, an Intel i7 CPU core package size is $50\times 25$ mm~\cite{intel}.
 Although it would be difficult to find any processes faster than the speed of light delay at such a distance scale, in general signal delays in a microprocessor cache can be dominated by resistive-capacitive time delays in long on-chip interconnects~\cite{nurmi2004interconnect}.
 Furthermore, modern computer memories can have latencies significantly longer than the speed of light delay: DDR memories can have latencies on the order of 10 ns~\cite{micron}, while SSD memories can have latencies of 10 to 100 $\mu$s~\cite{intel_ssd}.
 Needing to coordinate processes in different parts of the memory at these timescales may therefore engender a TC problem.
-However, for such timescales, we may need to use photon sources with very high generation rates such as~\cite{wakui2020ultra} as well as faster electronics for measurement.
+However, for such timescales, we may need to use photon sources with very high generation rates such as~\cite{wakui2020ultra} to obtain an appreciable quantum advantage, as well as faster local quantum operations.
 Now, in the case of computer architecture, for integration purposes it is more practical to use optical waveguides to distribute photons.
 Compared to optical fiber, waveguides have a much higher attenuation rate of about 0.2 dB/cm~\cite{buschow2001encyclopedia}, which implies an efficiency of $\eta \approx 0.955$ for a 1 cm distance.
 Note that the speed of light in a waveguide is around the same as that of optical fiber: $2/3$ of that in vacuum.
-Taking a step back, whether the application is HFT, distributed computing, or computer architecture, the crucial next step for assessing the practical usefulness of quantum telepathy is to analyze a TC problem encountered in an industrial setting with a utility array based on real data, not just a toy model such as the hedge-or-not problem, and to comprehensively analyze achievable efficiencies, fidelities, and entanglement generation rates to evaluate how big of a quantum advantage can be attained.
-We leave this for future research.
+We propose a ``pseudo-example'' of a computer architecture scenario that can be mapped to the CHSH game in~\Cref{app:arch}.